 - Study online when it is convenient for you

-- Every student is assigned her or his own attorney instructor
+- Every student is assigned her or his own judge instructor

 - Students are provided with the instructor's email and phone number

-- Successful graduates receive a Paralegal Certificate from Continuing Education at the University of South Florida
+- Successful graduates receive a Paralegal Certificate from the USF Office of Corporate Training and Professional Education

 - Best for students who are able to be disciplined and focused

-*Fee does not include cost of textbooks, approximately $600.
-A textbook list and ordering instructions will be provided on your registration form.
+*Fee does not include cost of textbooks, approximately $700.
+A textbook list and ordering instructions will be emailed to registered students.

-This program may be eligible for a payment plan where typically the total cost of attendance is divided in 5 equal payments and the last payment takes place prior to class start.
-For a detailed plan please call Nancy Giannopoulos at 813-974-3255.
+This program may be eligible for a payment plan where typically the total cost of attendance is divided into a few equal payments and the last payment takes place prior to class start.
+For a detailed plan please call 813-974-6263.